BethanyG/CB-DataSci/README.md

 # CB-DataSci

-This was a repo  tha the [CodeBuddies](https://codebuddies.org/) Data Science Study group used for notebooks and other resources.
+This was a repo  that the [CodeBuddies](https://codebuddies.org/) **Data Science Study** group used for notebooks & other resources.
-It has now been discontinued.
+It has now been discontinued & is archived.